Your vacation home is waiting!

 We have just the place for you.

-Considered one of the best things to do near Fort Myers, FL, the Zoo at Caribbean Gardens in Naples is a must visit!
+Considered one of the best things to do near Fort Myers, FL, the Zoo at Caribbean Gardens in Naples is a must-visit!

 At Sun Palace Vacations, we offer stunning vacation homes in Fort Myers Beach.
 Whether you’re looking for a beachfront escape or a cozy retreat, we have the perfect place for you.
 We consider ourselves Fort Myers Beach experts, and from the best shopping spots and top-notch restaurants to a comprehensive guide on fishing and hunting in the area, we’ve got you covered in our blog.